yasuyk/ac-helm/README.md

 # ac-helm.el

 Auto Complete with Helm.
-A `ac-anything.el` fork ported to Helm.
+A [ac-anything.el][ac-anything] fork ported to Helm.

 ## Installation